pantheon-systems/documentation/source/_common-tasks/git-faq.md

 ---
-title: Git FAQ
+title: Git FAQs
 filename: source/_common-tasks/git-faq.md
 ---

-## Conflicts when performing core update
+## Conflicts When Updating Core

-In the event you try to update you core and receive the error that you have a conflicts, the fastest resolution is often the `-Xtheirs` flag.
+If you receive the error that you have conflicts while updating core, the fastest resolution is often the `-Xtheirs` flag.
 This will attempt to automatically resolve the conflicts with a preference for upstream changes, and is safe to run if you don't have your own changes in any of the conflicting files (e.g. problems with `.gitignore`):

     git pull -Xtheirs [upstream url] master

-It's generally a good idea to double-check the conflicted files before going forward and make sure no bugs were introduced.
+It's a good idea to double-check the conflicted files before going forward, and make sure no bugs were introduced.

 ### Drupal 7

-Within your local environment run the commands:
+Run the following commands within your local environment:

     git pull -Xtheirs git://github.com/pantheon-systems/drops-7.git master
     # resolve conflicts here if needed...